gladcolor/tweet_download/README.md

 # tweet_download

 This program downloads tweets from Twitter APIs(v2) using Academic development accounts.
 All returned information are stored.
+Note the APIs are still evolving, so the code here may not work in the future.

 There are four folders to store downloaded tweets: